Fuat Avni

 Fuat Avni was an anonymous Twitter phenomenon, mostly known for tweets and leaks concerning the Justice and Development Party.
-The account tweeted its first tweet on 18 February 2014, and as of March 2021 it had 2.0 million followers.
+The account tweeted its first tweet on in 2014, as sources differ about the exact date, some say 18 April while other claim 18 February, and its last tweet on 20 July 2016, shortly after the failed coup attempt of 15 July 2016.
+At its peak the account had been followed by as many as 3 million people, A March 2021 snapshot recorded 2.0 million followers on the account's the current handle.